-When feeling anxious, it's natural to want to avoid situations or activities that feel threatening.
-This can lead to direct avoidance, where you stay away from anything associated with your fears.
+When feeling anxious or expecting to feel anxious it's understandable to want to do something to feel safer.
+This can lead to avoidance, where you stay away from those situations or activities that you associate with feared illnesses or that remind you of your mortality.

-Examples of direct avoidance include:
+This could include direct avoidance:

-- Avoiding people (e.g., medical staff, ill friends or relatives). - Avoiding places (e.g., hospitals, public restrooms, funeral homes). - Avoiding activities (e.g., attending medical appointments, thinking about mortality, writing a will). - Avoiding physical sensations (e.g., skipping exercise, sex, or spicy foods to avoid triggering physical changes).
+- people (e.g., medical staff, ill friends or relatives), - places (e.g., hospitals, public restrooms, funeral homes), - activities (e.g., attending medical appointments, thinking about death, writing a will) - activities that cause physical changes (e.g., exercise, having sex, eating spicy foods, drinking caffeinated drinks).

-What situations do you currently avoid?
+Can you think of situations you outright avoid?

-Indirect Avoidance (Safety Behaviours)
+Indirect Avoidance or Safety Behaviours